-Once an RWA has received final approval by the unit’s HR approver, the RWA System will send auto notifications to the employee’s supervisor and HR approver at 90 days from the approval date, and then every 180 days based on the most current approval date, as long as the RWA is active.
+Once an RWA has received final approval by the unit’s HR approver, the RWA System will send auto notifications to the employee’s supervisor and HR approver at 90 days from the approval date, and then annually based on the most current approval date, as long as the RWA is active.
 However, a unit or supervisor may also review an RWA at any time.

 Can a unit review and make changes to my RWA at any time?